vsouza/awesome-ios/README.md

  * [JDFlipNumberView](https://github.com/jaydee3/JDFlipNumberView) - Representing analog flip numbers like airport/trainstation displays.
  * [JQSwiftIcon](https://github.com/josejuanqm/JQSwiftIcon) - Icon Fonts on iOS using string interpolation written in Swift. :large_orange_diamond:
  * [FlickToDismiss](https://github.com/jakelawson1/FlickToDismiss) - A basic UIViewController class that presents a UIView which can be dismissed by flicking it off the screen. :large_orange_diamond:
+ * [SKSplashView](https://github.com/sachinkesiraju/SKSplashView) - Create custom animated splash views similar to the ones in the Twitter, Uber and Ping iOS app.

 ##### Activity Indicator